 This role requires not only practical skills but also empathy, respect for dignity, and a commitment to empowering others.

-Key Qualifications: Level 5 Awards
+Key Qualifications: QQI Level 5 Awards

-- Understanding intellectual disability and its impact on individuals and families
+- Understanding intellectual disability and its impact

 - Supporting client independence and rights